SALib/SALib/docs/basics.rst

 --------------

-SALib is an open source library written in Python for performing sensitivity analysis.
+SALib is an open source library written in Python for performing sensitivity analyses.
 SALib provides a decoupled workflow, meaning it does not directly interface with the mathematical or computational model.
 Instead, SALib is responsible for generating the model inputs, using one of the :code:`sample` functions, and computing the sensitivity indices from the model